SharkSnack/shiren-5/content/dungeons/tower-of-the-past.md

     <td>5</td>
     <td>1</td>
     <td><span class="greenText">Anti-Plant</span></td>
-    <td>Moves at double speed, but only attacks once.<br/>Transforms into Grass Kid if it finds a grass item, or if you throw grass at it.<br/>It generally tries to run away from Shiren, but will attack if you're next to it.</td>
+    <td>Moves at double speed, but only attacks once.<br/>Transforms into Grass Kid if it finds grass, or if you throw grass at it.<br/>It tries to run away from Shiren, but will attack if you're next to it.</td>
   </tr>
   <tr>
     <td>1-2</td>